atharva-keny-0812/AADLtoPiCalculus/README.md

 ```
 **Liveness, Schedulability, Mutual Exclusion** (c.f.
 Figure below)

 These are the properties formulas elaborated in the Mads logic (adapted from mu-calculus).
-It is to note that μ in the standard modal μ\mu μ-calculus corresponds to min⁡\min min in Mads Dam's notation, both denote the least fixed point, capturing liveness properties (something eventually happens). ν\nu
-ν in the standard modal μ\mu μ-calculus corresponds to max⁡\max max in Mads Dam's notation, both denote the greatest fixed point, capturing safety properties (something always holds).
+It is to note that **μ** in the standard modal μ-calculus corresponds to **min** in Mads Dam's notation — both denote the **least fixed point**, used to express *liveness properties* (i.e., something eventually happens). **ν** in the standard modal μ-calculus corresponds to **max** in Mads Dam's notation — both denote the **greatest fixed point**, used to express *safety properties* (i.e., something always holds).
 We can use both of notations here.
 The results are shown in the figure bellow.

 *Liveness Properties*
 Liveness properties verify that desired states are eventually reached during the execution of the system.
 They are expressed using least fixed point formulas: the process may perform any sequence of input or output steps (<true>X or <'true>X), but must eventually reach the target action.